 Dr Sandra Williams

 - Computer-generation of numerical quantity expressions.
 Numerical quantities are often presented poorly (especially in the media) which frustrates numerate people who are not given enough information while at the same time it perplexes innumerate people who do not understand basic mathematical concepts.
 I believe that it is possible to vary descriptions of numerical quantities to suit different audiences, situations and writing styles.
 I recently completed an ESRC Small Project, NumGen, to investigate feasibility and potential areas for future research.
-I am currently seeking opportunities for follow-up project proposals and would be particularly keen to collaborate with psychologists and maths teachers.
+I am currently seeking opportunities for follow-up project proposals.

 Other interests are discourse structure and microplanning, generation for people with limited literacy, discourse analysis, speech act analysis, intonation analysis, generation of prosodically-annotated text, dialogue management in spoken language systems and automatic text summarisation.